 God’s Contentment In Us

-True contentment is the manifestation of God’s contentment in us.
+True contentment is the manifestation of God’s contentment within us.

-God is utterly content by nature.
+God is by nature utterly content.
 His essence includes love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.

 Each of these attributes is an aspect of his perfect contentment.
-In aggregate, they constitute true contentment.
+Taken together, they constitute true contentment.

-God, in the person of the Holy Spirit, takes up residence in us when we are reborn spiritually.
-As we walk in harmony with him, he manifests in us the aspects of his nature that comprise true contentment.
+God, in the person of the Holy Spirit, takes up residence in us when we are spiritually reborn.
+As we walk in harmony with him, he manifests in us the aspects of his nature that constitute true contentment.

 True contentment is thus a function of our relationship with God rather than our circumstances.
 We can experience it in any situation.